Liiban Abadid

-Liiban Abdirahman Abadid (born 1 July 2002) is a Norwegian professional footballer who plays as a centre-back for Utsikten, on loan from Västerås SK.
+Liiban Abdirahman Abadid (born 1 July 2002) is a Norwegian professional footballer who plays as a centre-back for Nordic United, on loan from Västerås SK.

 Club career

 Abadid joined IF Brommapojkarna in July 2023.

 After spending the 2024 season on loan with Veikkausliiga club AC Oulu, Abadid joined Västerås SK in Sweden on a four-year deal, starting in January 2025.

 On 4 August 2025, Abadid was loaned out to Utsiktens BK for the rest of the season.

 Personal life

 Born in Norway, Abadid is of Somali descent.